microcmsio/microcms-field-extension/packages/react/README.md

 }
 ```

-`useMicroCMSIframe` can take the same arguments as`setup` described in the README of `microcms-iframe-api`.
+`useMicroCMSIframe` can take the same arguments as`setup` described in the README of `microcms-field-extension-api`.